hammer-mt/thumb/README.md

 test = thumb.test([prompt_a, prompt_b], cases)
 ```

 Every case is tested against every prompt, in order to get a fair comparison of the performance of each prompt given the same input data.
+With 4 test cases and 2 prompts, you'll get 8 combinations (4 test cases x 2 prompt templates), which will each run 10 times (80 total calls to OpenAI).

 ### Model testing